Alexandria Eluding an Officer Lawyer

 Also, looking for a safe place to pull over should not be considered eluding.
 If a person is given a signal to stop on a road that has perhaps a shoulder, but they are familiar enough with the area to know that there is a turn-off coming up, waiting for a safer spot to pull over should not result in an extra charge.
 If the officer has questions as to why a person chooses to do that, a person would be well-advised to explain himself or herself to the officer and say, “I was just trying to find a safe place to pull over, so you do not get hit when you exit the car.”

-Contact a Local Alexandria Attorney
+Contact an Alexandria Evading an Officer Attorney

 Every jurisdiction has its own way of doing things, as well as its own unique judges, its own unique prosecutors, its own officers, and its own culture of doing business in the criminal justice realm.
 Having an attorney familiar with that local culture and those local players goes a long way towards helping an individual achieve the optimal results in his or her case.
 Do not underestimate the seriousness of eluding an officer in Alexandria–contact an eluding an officer attorney in Alexandria today.